fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

             - Nuclear Fission Tech is added to the Modern Age, so players can still use nukes without completing the Military Legacy Path.
     - [★] Added an option to disable the Score Victory.
     - [★] Added a new “Custom” AI Difficulty setting that allows the player to choose difficulty options specific for each value.
         - **Dev Note**: With this update, you can set any of the AI bonuses to any level you want individually.
-Don’t like the economic bonuses the AI has on Deity, but enjoy the challenge in combat?
+Don't like the economic bonuses the AI has on Deity, but enjoy the challenge in combat?
 Now you can set up a game to do exactly that!
     - [★] Added an option to pick and choose which Crises you want on or off in your game.
-        - **Dev Note:** We’ve always allowed for Crises to be entirely on or off, but wanted to give you the added control to pick and choose which Crises you want to see.
+        - **Dev Note:** We've always allowed for Crises to be entirely on or off, but wanted to give you the added control to pick and choose which Crises you want to see.
 If you have more than one Crisis enabled for an Age, then the game will randomly choose one from the pool of enabled Crises.
     - [★] Added an option to Bypass Civilization Unlocks, allowing players to choose any civ for the next Age at Age Transition regardless of any unlock requirements.
     - [★] Added an option to control initial Independent Power hostility.
 Settling within 5 tiles of an Independent Power will still cause them to become hostile.
         - **Dev Note:** Starting near multiple hostile IPs can make for a challenging early game, but sometimes you just want some space to build out your Capital.

 - **Land-Based Treasure Convoys**
     - [★]  Treasure Fleets are growing legs!
-These will now be called Treasure Convoys, and you’ll be able to use them over land and not just the sea.
+These will now be called Treasure Convoys, and you'll be able to use them over land and not just the sea.
 Any Distant Lands Settlement with improved Treasure Resources now generates Treasure Convoys and no longer requires Coastal access, a Fishing Quay, or the Shipbuilding Tech.
         - **Dev Note:** The Treasure Fleet Legacy path, specifically the gameplay around gathering Resources not immediately available to your empire, is a fun collection minigame for players that like to play the map.
-While we’ve improved Resource placement further, the steps required to progress this Legacy Path were still quite restrictive and often forced linear play patterns instead of asking for interesting decisions when settling.
-We’ve made some adjustments that should make it much easier to pursue this Legacy Path, while still requiring you to explore and settle Distant Lands.
+While we've improved Resource placement further, the steps required to progress this Legacy Path were still quite restrictive and often forced linear play patterns instead of asking for interesting decisions when settling.
+We've made some adjustments that should make it much easier to pursue this Legacy Path, while still requiring you to explore and settle Distant Lands.
 We plan on continuing to observe this Legacy Path as well as the others to find places to inject strategic variety.
     - Shipbuilding is no longer required to make Treasure Convoys.
         - **Dev Note**: With this change, your Treasure Convoys will start their journey home while the Ocean is still dangerous, and your Units can still be damaged by stormy seas.
     - Fishing Quays are no longer needed to make Treasure Convoys.